Ranjana993/AtoZdSA/readme.md

   // block of code to be executed if the condition1 is false and condition2 is false }`

-🔹 nested  if else :  Same  like else if only the differenece is that we nest the condition .
+🔹 nested  if else:  Same  like else if only the difference is that we nest the condition.

 `if (condition1) {
   // block of code to be executed if condition1 is true